newjersey/navigator.business.nj.gov/content/src/fundings/opportunity-partnership-find.md

   - other-services
 openDate: ""
 dueDate: ""
+descriptionMd: Opportunity Partnership helps employers identify an appropriate educational institution or training provider to train employees.
+The business and the school develop training programs to teach necessary skills.
+Upon completing the program, trainees must qualify for entry-level positions in your company.
 ---

 Opportunity Partnership helps employers identify an appropriate educational institution or training provider to train employees.
 The business and the school develop training programs to teach necessary skills.
 Upon completing the program, trainees must qualify for entry-level positions in your company.